Timo-Lampert/GifskiGUI/README.md

 # Gifski Windows GUI

 Application to Generate [Gifski](https://github.com/ImageOptim/gifski) CMDs through a visual Interface.
 Still in an Experimental phase.
+Using not recommended at this time.

 ---
 ## Images